nas5w/nas5w/README.md

 ### 👋 Thanks for dropping by!

-I'm a full stack software engineer focusing mostly on browser and frontend tech.
-Currently, I'm working on modernizing government software systems with the [U.S. Digital Service](https://usds.gov)!
+I'm a front-end software engineer working on modernizing government software systems with the [U.S. Digital Service](https://usds.gov)!

 ### Stuff I work on